 Information & Support

 The Internet is flooded with information about publishing, much of it inaccurate or linked to predatory publishing companies.
-We bring you trusted, current information about the field in our online publication THE BOOK and through our quarterly Bulletin and through our monthly digital newsletter, Insight.
+We bring you trusted, current information about the field in our online publication The Book, through our quarterly Bulletin and through our monthly digital newsletter, Insight.
 In addition, the SCBWI serves an advisory function for its members.
 We gladly provide advice, information, and counsel via phone or e-mail.
 The SCBWI prides itself in taking a personal interest in the careers of its professional membership.
 As a member, you will find support both from headquarters and your local chapter.

 When you join you have instant access to The Book: The Essential Guide to Publishing For Children.
 We update The Book weekly throughout the year so that you always have access to the most up-to-date information in the field.
 The Book is filled with up-to-the-minute market surveys, information on maximizing social media, creating book trailers, enhancing your career though school visits, best practices in independent publishing, grassroots promotion and much more.
 Members can also order a hard copy of The Book for the cost of printing and shipping.

 The SCBWI Bulletin is a quarterly publication containing comprehensive and current information in the field of children’s literature.
 In addition to features each month, regular departments include the latest market reports, information on school visits, book reviews, art tips, information on contests and awards, information on the illustration market, news of SCBWI members, and information about ongoing SCBWI activities throughout the world.
 Two hundred and fifty issues of SCBWI’s Bulletin, representing forty-two years of articles and advice, are now archived and easily searchable.

 The SCBWI presents several annual awards to recognize works by SCBWI members that exhibit excellence in writing or illustration, and genuinely appeal to the interests and concerns of children.
 In addition, the SCBWI provides grants and scholarships to encourage continuing excellence in the creation of children’s literature.
 Grants are awarded throughout the year and provide financial assistance to members to finish works-in-progress, polish portfolios, attend conferences, market published books and more.